cjxo/messaging-app-client/README.md

     - [ ] Messages
         - [X] Display actual added users to chat!
+        - [X] Fix Bug Where Not Displaying Added Users (This occurs when the user hasn't send any message yet)
         - [ ] Working Message Sending

     - [ ] Profile